hankertrix/augment-command.yazi/README.md

 ### Open (`open`)

-- When `smart_enter` is set to `true`, calls the `enter` command when the hovered item is a directory.
+- When `smart_enter` is set to `true`, it calls the `enter` command when the hovered item is a directory.
 - `--no-skip` flag, which only applies when `smart_enter` is used as it is passed to the `enter` command.
   More details about this flag can be found at the documentation